sphassan/CS-2123/Recitation-2/README.md

-Written in colloboration with Luke Holbrook and Ashley Abernathy.
+Written in collaboration with Luke Holbrook and Ashley Abernathy.